 - fabric – draping a sheer fabric would be beautiful

 For this giant hexagon I added two perpendicular feet to ensure the piece would not fall over.
 The open frame also allows for air movement so it’s very sturdy and secure.
 If you are concerned about windy conditions I would use 2×6 for feet to increase the weight at the base.

 A few notes on the build process before you begin.
 As I mentioned this giant hexagon is designed to be transported in two pieces with the feet loose.
 Once you arrive at the event location you can attach the feet and then screw together the two sides.
 It’s a very simple set up and makes transporting easy and painless.

 When attaching the two side pieces I recommend using a clamp to hold the boards together especially if you work alone like myself.

-You can find the complete step by step instructions including supplies and cut list in my printable plans here.
+You can find the complete step by step instructions including supplies and cut list in the plans available here.
 Please leave any questions in the comments below or email me and I am happy to help.
 And if you do build the hexagon be sure to share and follow me on social media for more project inspiration: